Wicked Spoon Buffet 2023: Menu, Hours, Prices

 9 am – 4 pm

-Bottomless Drinks (Mimosas, Bloody Marys, Champagne, Bud Light Drafts) Monday – Sunday
+Bottomless Beverages (Mimosas, Bloody Marys, Champagne, Bud Light Drafts) Monday – Sunday

 At all meals (90 minutes limit)